Title 21: Labor

 § 687.
 Security for compensation

 (3) By establishing and maintaining to the satisfaction of the commissioner the employer's financial responsibility necessary to secure payment by the employer of compensation according to the terms of this chapter.
-The department of financial regulation shall provide technical assistance and a recommendation on each self-insurance application to the commissioner.
-For purposes of this subdivision, the commissioner shall, after consultation with the commissioner of financial regulation, adopt rules and impose terms and conditions, including but not limited to surety bonds, cash deposits or reserves and excess risk insurance, as necessary to assure the same security for compensation as provided under contract for workers' compensation or guarantee insurance.
+The Department of Financial Regulation shall provide technical assistance and a recommendation on each self-insurance application to the Commissioner.
+For purposes of this subdivision, the Commissioner shall, after consultation with the Commissioner of Financial Regulation, adopt rules and impose terms and conditions, including surety bonds, cash deposits, or reserves and excess risk insurance, as necessary to assure the same security for compensation as provided under contract for workers' compensation or guarantee insurance.
 The fund shall be free from attachment or trustee process so long as any liability for the compensation exists.